 The AI will use the environmental, geographic, and biometric data collected by the smart labels to decipher consumption ‘footprints.’

 Data that will provide the fashion designer with highly accurate information such as choice materials, colours, trends, and much more.

 The AI will provide fashion designers with comprehensive insights into consumer segments and further opportunities, beyond past sales and Instagram conversational data.

 But, for all of these to become a reality, we all have to embrace the idea of a unified, global fashion blockchain.

 One blockchain that rules them all.

-Author Bio: Laurenti Arnault is the founder of WTVOX, a leading luxury sustainable fashion publication.
+Author Bio: Laurenti Arnault is the founder of the VOU, a leading luxury fashion publication.